 The tea had a wonderful light pineapple flavor.
-Little A wanted hers a little sweeter so we added a small spoon of honey.
+Little A wanted hers a little sweeter so we added a small spoon of honey from our beehives.
 Either way, it is a delicious free foraged herbal tea from the homestead!

 I grew quite a few chamomile plants at our old house and would harvest and dry them to use in tea throughout the year.
 Unfortunately even though I transplanted the plants and their seeds into my herb garden at our new homestead last fall, they didn’t make it through the winter.
 I enjoy having a relaxing cup of herbal tea in the evenings and was disappointed about the chamomile not growing.
 Now I have a plethora of Pineapple Weed I can forage for free around our homestead to harvest, dry and use instead of chamomile!

 –Wildflowers of Montana

 Have you ever harvested pineapple weed?
 What do you use it for?